Comiso Airport: 2021: Bentley - performance car debut

 In September 2021, Bentley Motors Ltd debuted its 2022 Bentley Continental GT Speed for selected motoring journalists, using the closed airbase's road system.
 Various roads were used in a manner that allowed a one-way route with no cross-overs, to test and present different aspects of the car: a straight part for its power and brakes, another flowing part for its chassis and suspension, a skidpad for traction-control-free drifting, and a tight and twisty part for the rear-wheel steering.
 This necessitated clearing of brush growing through the road surfaces in various places.

+2023 Diversions after Catania fire

+On 17 July 2023, a fire at Catania airport closed the main terminal.
+A considerable proportion of the air traffic destined for Catania was diverted to Comiso, including flights from non-Schengen countries.
+Flights were resumed to Catania on 8 August.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Comiso Airport: